papr8ka/-lwjgl-basics-wiki/ShaderLesson2.md

 ## Set Up

 Follow along with the full source code [here](https://github.com/mattdesl/lwjgl-basics/blob/master/test/mdesl/test/shadertut/ShaderLesson2.java).
-Our set up looks exactly the same as in [Lesson1](ShaderLesson1), except that we are loading `lesson2.vert` and `lesson2.frag`.
+Our set up looks exactly the same as in [Lesson1](ShaderLesson1), except that we are loading different shaders.

 We can leave our rendering method the same, and now we'll see a different outcome: